Want to get outside this spring? Go on a scavenger hunt! Here’s how to plan a Spring Scavenger Hunt for kids and a free PDF printable!

 Here are my best spring themed crafts for kids!

 As far as spring activities with kids go, this is a super fun and absolutely free one.
+It’s a great way to get your kids outdoors and a wonderful way to get them naturally talking about changes that come with new seasons.

 Spring Scavenger Hunt Free Printable PDF